EspressoSystems/espresso-sequencer/README.md

 - Update the zkevm-node contract bindings to match zkevm-contracts: `just update-zkevm-node-contract-bindings`

+### Handling git submodules

+The project requires to use git submodules.
+In order to avoid corrupting the state of one of those submodules you can:
+* run `git submodule update` before making changes,
+* or configure git to automatically update submodules for the repository with `git config submodule.recurse true` inside the repository.

 ## Implementation Plan

 We will work towards the architecture illustrated above in three phases.